Roasted Garlic Soup – Rich and Creamy

 Make it a meal

-There's literally no reason in the world (that we can think of) that you wouldn't load up your bowl of garlic soup with mini croutons and call it dinner.
-It's a beautiful, simple, uncomplicated thing.
+There’s literally no reason in the world (that I can think of) that you wouldn’t load up your bowl of garlic soup with some homemade croutons and call it dinner.
+It’s a beautiful, simple, uncomplicated thing.

-But if you want your bowl of soup to have some friends at the table, why not make a loaf of herb and cheese no yeast bread?
-Or set out a simple salad like our best kale salad or roasted winter salad.
+But if you want your bowl of soup to have some friends at the table, why not make a loaf of herb and cheese no yeast bread or some keep the garlic theme going with garlic bread.

 Ingredients